FICO - Your Credit Score

-• Credit History - How long have you had credit?
+• Your Credit History - How many years have you had credit?

-• Late Payments - Do you pay your bills on time?
+• Late Payments - Do you have any payments later than 30 days?

-• Balances on your Credit Cards - How many accounts do you hold, and how much do you owe?
+• Balances on your Credit Cards - How many accounts do you hold, and how much do you owe on them?

 • Inquiries on Your Credit - How many times have you had your credit checked for a loan?

-Know your FICO
+Know your FICO score

-Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.

 Got a Question?